We get this question a lot: “Can you put affiliate links in recipes?”

 1. Ingredients list

-If your recipe uses certain ingredient brands you love, this is a good spot to drop a link.
+If your recipe uses specific ingredient brands that change the final dish, the ingredients list is a good spot for a link.

 Don’t go overboard with affiliate links for recipe ingredients, though.
 Focus on the ones that truly change the final dish's taste.

 Making that homemade pizza?
-Link to the olive oil and flour that gives the pizza crust its chewy, but crisp texture.
-Taking eaters straight to a wood-fired pizzeria in Naples on their first bite. 🇮🇹
+Link to the olive oil and flour that give the pizza crust its chewy-but-crisp texture.
+The kind that transports eaters straight to a wood-fired pizzeria in Naples on the first bite. 🇮🇹

 This helps readers grab what they really need without feeling pressured to buy everything.
 Besides, that's what Instacart recipes are for. 😉

-And don't forget this Tasty Tip: With the Tasty Links WordPress link plugin, your go-to ingredients, like your favorite olive oil or flour, automatically link every time you mention them.
+And don't forget this Tasty Tip: With Tasty Links, your go-to ingredients, like your favorite olive oil or flour, automatically link every time you mention them.

 Interested in Tasty Links?